wazuh/wazuh-documentation/source/installation-guide/index.rst

 Once the desired configuration is selected the user can choose between two installation methods:

-- Unattended installation: Uses scripts to automatically install and configure all the components.
+- Unattended installation: Using scripts developed by Wazuh to automatically install and configure all the components.

 - Step-by-step installation: A manual way of doing the installation that includes a detailed explanation of every step of the installation process.